 School holiday fun activities Adelaide – free ideas, cheap ideas or GO BIG

-Read our list of September school holiday activities and whats on school holidays for kids in Adelaide to find all the things that are going on locally for children on their September school holiday break.
+Read our list of Summer school holiday activities and what’s on school holidays for kids in Adelaide to find all the things that are going on locally for children on their December/January school holiday break.

 We know that sometimes it is hard to think of fun activities in Adelaide for kids so we have researched and put together this list.
 We’ve got school holiday ideas Adelaide style for you in our fun school holidays guide.
 Add this page to your bookmark bar right now (or share it on Facebook so you can find it later).

-This article is an ‘at-a-glance’, go to resource for parents listing the best things to do these September school holidays Adelaide style!
+This article is an ‘at-a-glance’, go to resource for parents listing the best things to do these Summer school holidays Adelaide style!